 Community Emergency Response Team (CERT)

-Volunteers learn basics about how to respond to a disaster or emergency in their community through this course offered free by the El Paso County Office of Emergency Management.
-For more information, email us.
+Volunteers learn basics about how to respond to a disaster or emergency in their community through training provided free by the El Paso County Office of Emergency Management and its partners.

 UPCOMING CERT CLASSES AND COMMUNITY WORKSHOPS

 - CERT Basic Training: Two CERT Basic training sessions are now open for Fall 2018.
 The September class runs 9/12 – 9/15 in Colorado Springs.
 The October class will be held on location in Fountain on five consecutive Tuesday nights.
 Registration for September is available at www.epccertsept18.eventzilla.net.
 Registration for the Fountain session is now open at www.epccertoct18.eventzilla.net.
 Registration for other sessions will be posted here soon!
 Additional dates for CERT Basic Training may be arranged on a customized schedule by request from neighborhoods or organizations.
 Contact us for more information or to request a training for your group.

 - Tourniquets and Deep Wounds Training: Bleeding Control first aid training is scheduled as part of the regular CERT Basic training session.
 Additional “Stop the Bleed” classes are offered by UC Health.
 Go to uchealth.org/events/events for further details.